nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Setting client list as default view: `client -v`

-Sets `ClientList` to be the default view when application is re-opened.
+Sets list of clients to be the default view when application is re-opened.

 Format: `client -v`

 ### Adding an issue : `issue -a`

-Adds an issue to the list of issues and to the issue list in the specified existing project.
+Adds an issue to the AddressBook.
 A unique issue ID will be automatically generated.

 Format: `issue -a p/PROJECT_ID t/TITLE [d/DEADLINE] [u/URGENCY]`

-* Adds the issue to the overall `IssueList` and to the `IssueList`of the project with the specified `PROJECT_ID`.
+* Adds the issue to the overall list of issues and to the list of issues of the project with the specified `PROJECT_ID`.
+* `PROJECT_ID` must be a positive integer (1, 2, 3 ...​)
+* `TITLE` cannot be empty or start with a space
 * `DEADLINE` must be in the format yyyy-mm-dd
 * `URGENCY` must be an integer from 0 to 3, 0 for NONE, 1 for LOW, 2 for MEDIUM and 3 for HIGH